Difference Between A Lake And A River

 2. Coordinated Monitoring Networks – Deploy a combination of automated sondes (measuring temperature, dissolved oxygen, conductivity) in lakes and flow gauges in rivers, linked to a central data portal accessible to scientists, managers, and the public.

-3. Cross‑Sector Policy Alignment – Align agricultural water‑use permits, urban storm‑water ordinances, and energy‑generation licenses to see to it that actions benefiting one water body do not inadvertently harm the other.
+3. Cross‑Sector Policy Alignment – Align agricultural water‑use permits, urban storm‑water ordinances, and energy‑generation licenses to check that actions benefiting one water body do not inadvertently harm the other.

 4. Adaptive Scenario Modeling – Employ coupled lake‑river simulation models (e.g., CE‑QUAL‑WH, HEC‑RAS) to test how proposed interventions—such as a new dam or a shoreline restoration project—will influence the entire basin under various climate futures.